nomi-san/parsec-vdd/docs/VDD_CLI_USAGE.md

 # Command Line Interface

-This is detailed help for CLI mode of the ParsecVDisplay app.
+This is detailed help for CLI mode of the ParsecDisplay app.
 The CLI executable (`vdd`) can be installed via setup installer and can be invoked via command line environment.